LLNL/scr/doc/rst/users/api.rst

     INTEGER IERROR

 Initialize the SCR library.
-This function must be called after :code:`MPI_Init`, and it is good practice to call this function immediately after :code:`MPI_Init`.
+This function must be called after :code:`MPI_Init`.
 A process should only call :code:`SCR_Init` once during its execution.
-No other SCR calls are valid until a process has returned from :code:`SCR_Init`.
+It is not valid to call any SCR function before calling :code:`SCR_Init`, except for :code:`SCR_Config`.

+On new runs, if :code:`SCR_FETCH` is enabled, :code:`SCR_Init` reads the index file to identify a checkpoint to load.
+On runs restarted within an allocation, :code:`SCR_Init` inspects and attempts to rebuild any cached datasets.

 SCR_Finalize
 ^^^^^^^^^^^^

 ::

-  int SCR_Finalize();
+  int SCR_Finalize(void);

 .. code-block:: fortran